camunda/camunda-docs/docs/components/concepts/expressions.md

 Expressions can be used to access variables and calculate values dynamically.

+This is particularly useful when [automating a process using BPMN](../../guides/automating-a-process-using-bpmn.md) and [orchestrating human tasks](../../guides/getting-started-orchestrate-human-tasks.md).

 The following attributes of BPMN elements *require* an expression:

 - Sequence flow on an exclusive gateway: [condition](/components/modeler/bpmn/exclusive-gateways/exclusive-gateways.md#conditions)